Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 chief architect - depending on the situation.
 4. **Meaningless deadlines** - top-down projects have hard deadlines that are then usually pushed.
 The deadline theater is more about taking design choices away from developers that would prefer not to add more technical debt.
+5. **Its sooo slow** - removing decision-making and innovation from the great majority of an engineering organization makes it the opposite of agile.
-5. **Limited career paths** - code factories don't offer many paths forward for developers unless they become managers.
+6. **Limited career paths** - code factories don't offer many paths forward for developers unless they become managers.
-6. **Cliques** - since there are reduced opportunities to prove yourself, relationships based on reporting structure and proximity play a larger role.
+7. **Cliques** - since there are reduced opportunities to prove yourself, relationships based on reporting structure and proximity play a larger role.
-7. **Atrophied skills** - code factories typically have their own way of doing things that's out of touch with the latest technology and methodologies.
+8. **Atrophied skills** - code factories typically have their own way of doing things that's out of touch with the latest technology and methodologies.
 Plus your decision-making muscle and domain knowledge stays under-developed.